curi/websites/essays/2019-12-10-kirzner-review.md

 It also comes after Kirzner criticized Reisman for criticizing the “willful dishonesty” of the environmentalist movement.
 I had thought Kirzner meant that questioning people’s honesty was outside the scope of acceptable debate, but then he did it himself.

 Note that Reisman wasn’t just throwing out insults.
-To go with his claim about dishonesty, Reisman presented a direct quote (from *Discover* magazine) of a leading environmentalist advocating being less than “honest”, scaring the public, and leaving out doubts.
+To go with his claim about dishonesty, Reisman presented a direct quote (from *Discover* magazine) of a leading environmentalist openly advocating being less than “honest”, scaring the public, and leaving out doubts.

 > [One of Reisman’s ideas] is extremely cumbersome, and not at all necessarily superior to a number of mainstream textbook treatments